inbravo/togaf-feature-set/README.md

 - It should contain a set of tools and provide a common vocabulary
 - It should also include a list of recommended standards and compliant products that can be used to implement the building blocks

-## The Value of a architecture framework
+## The Value of an architecture framework
 - Avoids the initial panic when the scale of the task becomes apparent and provides a practical starting point for an architecture project
 - Systematic **'Codified Common Sense'**